zoho/zsign-php-sdk/README.md

 PHP SDK for ZOHO SIGN
 ----------------------
-This SDK provides wrapper functions for Zoho Sign v1 API Document Management and Template Management.
+This SDK provides wrapper functions for Zoho Sign v1 API's Document Management and Template Management.

 You can setup signing workflows using this SDK similar as in Zoho Sign UI.